 Ah, the end of summer nears.
 Next week, Bellingham School District welcomes a new school year, and with it the return of school supplies, carpools, and heavy backpacks.

 About twenty years ago, the age group most at risk for being hit by a car while on foot was children aged 5 to 9.
 Luckily, nowadays, the death rate for kids of all ages in this category has dropped by half.
+Much of this is attributed to public awareness campaigns and safer pedestrian crossings around schools.

 But until that number is zero, there is still a danger for kids and drivers to think about.
 Most of those accidents occurred during the hours before and after school, and peaked in September, perhaps as everyone gets used to the idea of sharing the roads again.
 Cell phones are the culprit - the age group of kids most likely to get hit are teens, which is also the group most likely to be on their phones, walking distracted.
 The injury and death rates for teens has leveled off over the years, but it has not improved significantly.
 From National Safety Council: